 Causes of hair loss in women

-However, hormones aren’t always the cause of hair loss.
+Hormones are thought to play a major part in female hair loss, but they aren’t always the cause.
 Taking certain medicines can cause hair loss, including anticoagulants (medicines that thin your blood), some antidepressants and some heart and blood pressure medicines.
 If you suspect you have a problem with hair loss that’s linked to a medicine you’re taking, speak to your GP, as an alternative may be available.

 Here are some of the things that may be causing your hair loss: